Junia gens: Praenomina

 The praenomina favored by the early Junii were Marcus, Lucius, and Decimus.
 Except for the Bruti Bubulci, who favored the praenomen Gaius and may have been a cadet branch of the family, the Junii Bruti relied exclusively on these three names.
 Many of the other families of the Junii also used these names, although some added Gaius and others Quintus.
-The Junii Silani also used the praenomen Appius.
 The Junii were by far the most prominent family to make regular use of Decimus.

 The names Titus and Tiberius were carefully avoided by the Junii throughout most of their history.
 According to tradition, these were the names of the sons of Lucius Junius Brutus, the first consul, who joined in a conspiracy by their uncles, the Vitellii, to restore the Tarquins to power.
 They were condemned and executed by order of their own father, and this disgrace led to the abandonment of their names by future generations.
 The only noteworthy exception appears to be the orator Titus Junius, who lived in the final century of the Republic.